cloudbec/laravel-apache-docker/README.md

 This cointainer will have all the an laravel application compiled for a production environment.

-This is done because during the build process:
+This is done because during the image build process, :

    - All php composer dependencies  (`gulpfile.json`) were installed
+   - Database was migrated
    - All frontend tasks (`gulpfile.js`) was executed for production environment

 So the resulting image will be prepared to be runned into production.